Özgür Dengiz: Early years

-Özgür Dengiz was born to Satılmış, a non-commissioned officer and veteran of the Turkish invasion of Cyprus, and Sultan, a seamstress.
+Özgür Dengiz was born in Edirne to Satılmış, a non-commissioned officer and veteran of the Turkish invasion of Cyprus, and Sultan, a seamstress.
 He fought with his parents constantly, and often ran away from home.
 He did not continue his education after finishing middle school.

 When he was 17, he killed one of his friends during an argument, and was sentenced to a reduced 10-year sentence in prison due to his young age.
 His father was the one who turned him in to police.
 He served three years of the sentence before being pardoned by President Ahmet Necdet Sezer.

 He then joined the army at his father's insistence.
 During his military service, he was hospitalized several times for psychological problems.
-Dengiz attempted to escape the military multiple times, and due to fail attempts his aggression increased.
+Dengiz attempted to escape the military multiple times, and due to failed attempts his aggression increased.

 After completing his service, he returned to Ankara.
 His mother opened a tailor shop for him; however, he did not stop by even briefly.

 Crimes

-On June 5, 2007 Dengiz killed Sedat Erzurumlu, a computer engineer, who angered him by saying that he could not afford to buy the laptop he had been looking at.
+On June 5, 2007, Dengiz killed Sedat Erzurumlu, a computer engineer, who angered him by saying that he could not afford to buy the laptop he had been looking at.
 Dengiz stole two laptops from the store, and took also his victim's mobile phone with him.
 Later on, Dengiz tried to sell one of the laptops, but was cheated out of the money.
 He kept the other one at home.

-On September 12, 2007, Dengiz shot a garbage collecter at the Mamak Dump.
+On September 12, 2007, Dengiz shot a garbage collector at the Mamak Dump.
 A few hours later, he met Cafer Er, a 55-year-old municipal worker, and killed him after a brief conversation by shooting him in the head twice from behind.
 He dragged his victim's body and put it in his car.
 Then, he skinned the corpse with a cleaver; he ate some of it raw and put the rest in his bag.
 He wrapped the body in a cloth and put it in the trunk.
 He abandoned the corpse at the Mamak Dump and returned to the apartment he shared with his parents.
 He gave a piece of flesh to stray dogs outside his apartment.
 He then put the remaining flesh in the refrigerator.